siemens/developer-portal-partners/docs/contribution-guidelines/documentation.md

----
-tags:
-  - Guidelines / Contribution
-search:
-  boost: 2.0
----

 # Contributing to Developer Portal

-The Developer Portal uses Markdown and [MkDocs](https://mkdocs.org), which are used in almost all documentation projects across Siemens.
+The Developer Portal uses Markdown and [MkDocs](https://www.mkdocs.org/), which are used in almost all documentation projects across Siemens.

-!!!info "For the First Time Contributors"
+For the First Time Contributors:
 If you're looking for a comprehensive guide on how to use markdown, you can find a [helpful overview of its available elements](https://squidfunk.github.io/mkdocs-material/reference/).
 Keep in mind that "Insiders" features are not supported.

-     **Please refer to [faq.md](faq.md) for FAQs**
+Please refer to [faq.md](./faq.md) for FAQs

 ## Developer Documentation

 The `docs` in Developer Portal folder is the home for the product documentation.
 Every product has a subfolder with respective product documentation.

-!!! info "For the First Time Contributors"
+Note:
     If you are adding product documentation for the first time, please create a new folder under the `docs` folder and name it in *lower case* after your product with the prefix `ext`.
 Please don't use blanks in folder names, use dashes `-` instead.

 There is an example how to structure your documentation in the `docs/ext-anybotics` folder.

 Following list specifies the files and changes that are needed to contribute to developer portal :